What are HFCs?

 The Kigali amendment specifies an upper limit on HFC consumption.
 Developed countries are required to limit annual HFC consumption to within the upper limit.

 New Zealand’s government ratified the Kigali Amendment on October 3, 2019.
-The phase down will enter into force January 1, 2020.
+The phase-down will enter into force on January 1, 2020.